borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 With this setup you can then create different files.

-Export the desired variables, methods, classes from the individual files.
+Export the desired variables, methods, classes from the different files.

 ```ts
 export class Profile {}
 ```

-Import as needed (note that you import a JavaScript file).
+Import as needed.
+Note that you import a JavaScript file.

 ```ts
 import { Profile } from '/Profile.js';